 — Mark 14:43 NLT

-Think of the incongruity—Jesus is in his place of prayer and is being betrayed by one of his own to a mob armed with swords and clubs that was sent by religious leaders.
+Think of the incongruity — Jesus is in his place of prayer and is being betrayed by one of his own apostles to a mob that is armed with swords and clubs and that was sent by religious leaders.
 This kind of "stuff" shouldn't fit together in the same scene.
 Yet this is what happens to the Lord.
-Jesus, the only fully righteous one, dies for the unrighteous.
-Jesus, the Prince of Peace, is arrested by soldiers armed with crude weapons.
-Jesus, the fulfillment of God's Law, is hated by the experts in the Law.
+Jesus, the fulfillment of God's law, is hated by the experts in the law.
 Jesus, the ultimate servant leader, is despised and feared by the religious leaders of his day.
+Jesus, the Prince of Peace, is arrested by soldiers armed with swords and crude weapons.
+Then Jesus, the only fully righteous one, dies for the unrighteous.
 This doesn't make sense.
 This doesn't fit.
 This isn't right.
-However, this is what happens and this is how Jesus changes everything.
-What a breath of fresh air for us when things are not right, when they do not fit, and when they are unfair.
-Jesus shows us he can enter the worst of circumstances and bring redemption, hope, and victory—even when those circumstances are impossible.
+However, this is what happens, and this is how Jesus changes everything.
+What a breath of fresh air to sustain us when things are not right, when they do not fit, and when they are unfair.
+Jesus shows us he can enter the worst of circumstances and bring redemption, hope, and victory — even when those circumstances are impossible.

 Father, thank you for Jesus' victory over sin, death, unfairness, and hatred.
-Thank you for a victory that was won in the middle of a mess like the ones we sometimes face in our own lives and not from the fringes or from long distance.
+Thank you for a victory that was won in the middle of a mess even much worse than the ones we sometimes face in our own lives rather than being won from the fringes or from long distance.
 Thank you for showing that in the middle of humanity's worst failings, Jesus can bring redemption.
 I praise you Almighty God for your grace.
 I praise you, Lord Jesus, for your love.
-I praise you both through the intercession of the Holy Spirit you have placed within me.
+I praise both of you through the intercession of the Holy Spirit you have placed within me.
 Amen.

 Related Scripture Readings

 Other Devotionals from Heartlight for Friday, November 6, 2020